 Here Are the Symptoms of E. Coli—and Everything Else You Need to Know About the Romaine Lettuce Outbreak

-The CDC is advising people to avoid romaine lettuce after a major multi-state E. Coli outbreak.
+The CDC is advising people to avoid romaine lettuce after a multi-state E. Coli outbreak.

-Since mid-March, 53 people in 16 states have been infected with this bacteria, which has been traced back to contaminated romaine lettuce.
-So far, 31 people have been hospitalized.
-While no deaths have been reported, five people have developed a type of kidney failure called hemolytic uremic syndrome (HUS).
+The Centers for Disease Control and Prevention (CDC) is warning people not to eat romaine lettuce in the wake of a new E. coli outbreak.
+As of December 6, 52 people in 15 states have been infected with the bacteria since October 5, and the outbreak has been traced back to contaminated romaine lettuce.
+So far, 19 people have been hospitalized.
+While no deaths have been reported, one person has developed a type of kidney failure called hemolytic uremic syndrome (HUS).

 What is E. coli?